Bending Beam Load Cell Basics

 Double Bending Beam Cells

-A very useful variation on the bending beam design is achieved by forming two bending beams into one cell.
-This allows the loading fixtures to be attached at the threaded holes on the center line, between the beams, which makes the sensitive axis pass through the cell on a single line of action.
+Forming two bending beams into a single cell is a very useful variation of the bending beam design.
+This allows the loading fixtures to be attached to the threaded holes on the centerline between the beams, so the sensitive axis passes through the cell on a single line of action.

 Bending Beam Load Cell Applications

 Material testing is a common application for bending beam load cells.
-This type of miniature load cell measures the forces applied to materials with a high degree of accuracy to determine stiffness, strength and durability of the specimen.
+This type of miniature load cell measures forces applied to materials with high accuracy to determine the specimen’s stiffness, strength, and durability.

-It is quite common to find bending beam load cells in industrial automation machines and robots to precisely measure the forces required for control, safety and efficiency.
-In robotics specifically, bending beam load cells will measure the force applied to the robot’s arms and grippers.
-The data is used to control the robot’s movements and to ensure that it is not damaging the objects it is handling.
+It is quite common to find bending beam load cells in industrial automation machines and robots to precisely measure the forces required for control, safety, and efficiency.
+In robotics, bending beam load cells measure the force applied to the robot’s arms and grippers.
+The data is used to control the robot’s movements and ensure that it does not damage the objects it is handling.

-Aerospace engineering have long used bending beam load cells in design, testing and manufacturing of aircraft and spacecraft.
-Automotive engineering use bending beam load cells to design and test vehicles for safety and reliability.
+Aerospace engineering has long used bending beam load cells in the design, testing, and manufacturing of aircraft and spacecraft.
+Automotive engineering uses bending beam load cells to design and test vehicles for safety and reliability.

-Due to Interface’s ability to custom design bending beam solutions that meet strict size, capacity and accuracy requirements, our products are commonly used in medical and healthcare applications.
+Interface’s ability to custom-design bending beam solutions that meet strict size, capacity, and accuracy requirements has made our products commonly used in medical and healthcare applications.

 Bending Beam Application for Medical Device Testing

-In this application, the medical device product lab needs to apply known forces to stent and catheters to ensure they pass all necessary strength and flexibility testing.
+In this application, the medical device product lab must apply known forces to stents and catheters to ensure they pass all necessary strength and flexibility tests.
 MBP Overload Protected Beam Miniature Load Cell is placed behind the guide wire for the stent or catheter.
 The motor will spin the linear drive, push the load cell, and guide the wire through the testing maze.
 The bending beam load cell connects to the DIG-USB PC Interface Module to record and store testing data for analysis.
 Read more.

 Bending Beam Application for Vertical Farming

-Vertical farming is the production of produce in a vertical manner using smart technology systems, while indoors using an irrigation system.
-A wireless force measurement solution is needed to monitor the amount of water being used, to ensure the produce is being watered just the right amount.
-Interface suggests installing four MBI Overload Protected Miniature Beam Load Cells under each corner of the trays of the produce to accurate measure the weight during watering.
+Vertical farming is the production of crops in a vertical manner, using smart technology systems, indoors, with an irrigation system.
+A wireless force measurement solution is needed to monitor the amount of water used, ensuring the produce is watered just the right amount.
+Interface suggests installing four MBI Overload-Protected Miniature Beam Load Cells at each corner of the produce trays to accurately measure weight during watering.
 A JB104SS 4-Channel Stainless Steel Junction Box connects to each bending beam cell and to a WTS-AM-1E acquisition module.
-The device wirelessly transmits the sum weight to the WTS-BS-1-HA Wireless Handheld Display for multiple transmitters, and the WTS-BS-6 Wireless Telemetry Dongle Base Station.
-Interface’s Wireless Telemetry System monitored and weighed the amount of water being used on the produce in this vertical farming system to increase yield and conversation.
+The device wirelessly transmits the sum weight to the WTS-BS-1-HA Wireless Handheld Display for multiple transmitters and the WTS-BS-6 Wireless Telemetry Dongle Base Station.
+Interface’s Wireless Telemetry System monitored and weighed the amount of water used on the produce in this vertical farming system to increase yield and conservation.
 Read more here.

 Additional Resources